-With the memories of your wildlife encounters firmly etched in your minds, you will cross the border in Zimbabwe this morning and travel the short distance to Victoria Falls.
-Visit the spectacular Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
-While much of today is dedicated to viewing the mighty Zambezi River as it drops into the Batoka Gorge below, the bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline in the afternoon.
+With the memories of your wildlife encounters firmly etched in your minds, cross the border into Zimbabwe this morning and travel the short distance to Victoria Falls.
+Today you have the opportunity to visit the spectacular Victoria Falls at your leisure (at own expense), also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
+While much of today is dedicated to viewing the mighty Zambezi River as it drops into the Batoka Gorge below, the bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline in the afternoon (at own expense).
 For the more relaxed traveller there are craft markets and coffee shops on offer as well.
-Tonight you will enjoy an optional dinner out (at own expense), your guide will assist you to decide on the many options available.
-(B)
+(BLD)

-Day 20 - End of the Cape Town to Victoria Falls Overland Tour
+Day 20 - End of the Cape Town to Victoria Falls Tour

-Optional Activity: Zambezi sunset cruise, bungee jump, helicopter flights and white water rafting.
+Optional Activity: Visit Vic Falls, Zambezi sunset cruise, bungee jump, helicopter flights and white water rafting.

 Dates and Pricing